Greg-T8/Notebook/topics/concepts/unit_testing.md

 Understand the test is related to the size of the test.
 The fewer lines of code, the more readable the test is (assuming you don't try to compress the code artificially to reduce the line count).
 The quality of the test code matters.
 Don't cut corners when writing tests; treat the test code as a first-class citizen.

 The test may be hard to run if it relies on out-of-process dependencies.
 For example, you may have to spend time keeping the dependencies operational, e.g. reboot the database server, resolve network connectivity issues.

+### Determining Test Value

+A test's value is the product of each of the four attributes:

+1. Protection against regressions
+2. Resistance to refactoring
+3. Fast feedback
+4. Maintainability

+If a test gets zero in one of the attributes, then the test value's result is zero.

+The first three attributes are mutually exclusive.
+This makes it impossible to get a maximum score in all four attributes.

+When needing to prioritize, resistance to refactoring is non-negotiable because whether a test possesses this attribute is mostly a binary choice: the test either has resistance to refactoring or it doesn't.
+The trade-off between the attributes comes down to choice between protection against regressions and fast feedback.

 </details>